 While the holiday season can bring cheer, it can also present challenges that make sobriety difficult.
-First, there’s the stress of a change in your routine: cooking, cleaning, and travel might become a much bigger part of your life.
-There’s also the hectic nature of the holiday season, plus, seeing certain friends or relatives can be triggers that test your willpower.
+First, there’s the stress a change in your routine: cooking, cleaning, and travel might become a much bigger part your life.
+There’s also the hectic nature the holiday season, plus, seeing certain friends or relatives can be triggers that test your willpower.

 1. Be Present and Positive

 Holidays can be uncomfortable if you’re in recovery, especially if you have strained relationships with family.
 You may be tempted to avoid confrontation completely, but just remember: family and friends want to see you happy and healthy, and the holidays are the best time for mending fences and repairing relationships.

 Loneliness is a key force that drives many sober people to drink, and the holidays may be more lonely than at other times.
 If you don’t have family or friends to celebrate with, don’t hesitate to lean on your support group.
 The odds are good that you’re not the only one alone during the holidays and no one will understand how you’re feeling better than your peers in recovery.

 3. Get in the Spirit… Without the Spirits

 Just because the holidays are usually celebrated with alcoholic beverages doesn’t mean you have to join.
 If you need to request that certain holiday events be celebrated without alcohol, you shouldn’t feel bad.
 Your loved ones will understand that you just want to spend time with them, free temptation.

 If you can’t avoid events where drinking is front and center, sit down and consider skipping and making plans with a sober support group in your life instead.

 If the holidays make you feel bad for any reason, remember that you’re not alone.
 Whether due to stress, strained relationships, financial issues, or some other factor, many people admit that the holidays aren’t “the most wonderful time the year” for them.